DefaultAaron/PTB-XL-Classification/README.md

 2. The data components derived from PTB-XL are subject to the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) as per the original dataset.

 ### Data Attribution
 This project includes or derives from the PTB-XL dataset, which is a large publicly available electrocardiography dataset developed by the Physikalisch-Technische Bundesanstalt (PTB).
-The original dataset is available at [https://physionet.org/content/ptb-xl/](https://physionet.org/content/ptb-xl/) and [https://github.com/openkiwi-org/ptb-xl](https://github.com/openkiwi-org/ptb-xl).
+The original dataset is available at [https://physionet.org/content/ptb-xl/](https://physionet.org/content/ptb-xl/).

 #### Terms of Attribution
 In accordance with the CC BY 4.0 license requirements: